-Rajakkamangalam Block, Kanniyakumari District, is an artificial inland tank covering approximately 20 hectares (Fig. 9).
+Situated near Vembanur, a small hamlet in Rajakkamangalam block, Kanniyakumari district, is an artificial inland tank covering approximately 20 ha (Fig. 9).
 This wetland is designated as an important bird and biodiversity area due to its critical role in supporting diverse bird species, including migratory populations.
-It also provides essential habitats such as marshes and reed beds, supports threatened species, and offers vital ecological services like water purification and flood control.
+It also provides essential habitats such as marshes and reed beds, supports threatened species and offers vital ecological services like water purification and flood control.
 Additionally, the wetland sustains local livelihoods through fishing and ecotourism, emphasizing the importance of conservation efforts to protect this rich ecosystem.
-It is known for its rich biodiversity, supporting diverse flora such as Water Hyacinth and Lotus, and fauna including migratory birds like the Lesser Flamingo, small mammals like Otters, and various freshwater fish, all contributing to essential ecological services and
+It is known for its rich biodiversity, supporting diverse flora such as Water Hyacinth and Lotus and fauna including migratory birds like the Lesser Flamingo, small mammals like Otters and various freshwater fish, all contributing to essential ecological services and biodiversity conservation.
+Historical records suggest that the